FOSS4GAcademy/GST102FOSS4GLabs/Module 5 Lab/QGIS 2.8/Module 5 Lab.md

 Your model is obviously not yet complete.
 However, it is already a geoprocessing tool that you can open, set parameters for, and run.
 Let's try the model out to see what happens with its current configuration.

 15. Double-click on the Helipad Site Selection model in the Processing Toolbox to open the model as a tool.
-16. Set Counties lyr to Counties, CountyName attr to COUNTY and keep Nueces County as a temporary file for now (Don’t fill it in!) (reference figure below).
+16. Set Counties lyr to Counties, CountyName attr to COUNTY and keep Nueces County as a temporary file for now (Do not fill it in!) (reference figure below).

 ![Helipad Site Selection](figures/Helipad_Site_Selection.png "Helipad Site Selection")